Anthracite Applications in Today's World

 • Black Oxide

 Our carbon based black oxide is used to incorporate pigment into ceramic glazes, polishing compounds, filler, construction material and even inks.
-Due to the fact that anthracite is one of the best sources of pure carbon and supports high temperatures for a longer period of time, it is the perfect material for the process of black oxide.
+Due to the fact that this organic natural black oxide is one of the best sources of pure carbon and supports high temperatures for a longer period of time, it is the perfect material for the process of black oxide.
 The carbon based black oxide layering will provide a strong and stable layer of coloring and that resists corrosion as well.